Afterlife1707/VSlices/README.md

 ### Blueprint-Configurable Parameters
 Every component exposes its tuning values as EditDefaultsOnly properties, including sprint speed, stamina drain/regen rates, vault heights, trace distances, wall run parameters, and audio thresholds.

+### Placing Portals
+Portals are placed as Blueprint actors directly in the level.
+Each portal has a configurable reference to its linked partner.
+On overlap, the player is teleported to the linked portal with velocity preserved.

+### Setting Up the NPC
+The NPC Blueprint is placed directly in the level.
+A Patrol points BP needs to be placed as well and assigned in the details panel of the respective NPC.
+AI Perception (sight and hearing) is configured on the NPC's AIPerception component.
+The State Tree drives all behaviour transitions automatically from there which can be found on the custom AI Controller BP.

 ### Animations and Audio Setup
 - All the animations are from Mixamo.
 Some of them are reused and combined using animation composite.
 - The Animation Blueprint is ABP_Character, extended from ABP_Manny with custom parkour state logic